BoraYigitGulec/PortSwigger-Academy/XSS Lab 12 Reflected DOM XSS.md

 # JavaScript Parsing: Without the +, alert() is treated as a separate statement which might not get executed depending on the context of the generated JavaScript code in the response.

-# The reason the + is necessary for alert() to execute lies in how the server processes and returns the input, and how the browser parses it:
+# The reason the + is necessary for alert() to execute lies in how the server processes and returns the input, and how the browser parses it

+# An arithmetic operator is  used to separate the expressions before the alert() function is called.
 ```